A Simple Roasted Thanksgiving Turkey

 Instructions

-2. Remove the thawed turkey from the fridge 1 hour before roasting, to let it come to room temperature.
+2. Remove the thawed turkey from the fridge 1 hour before roasting to let it come to room temperature.

 3. Adjust your oven rack so the turkey will sit in the center of the oven.
 Preheat oven to 325 degrees F.

-5. Remove turkey from packaging and remove the neck and giblets from the inside the cavities of the bird.
+5. Remove the turkey from the packaging and remove the neck and giblets from the inside the cavities of the bird.
 (Reserve them for gravy, if you want, or discard them).
 Pat the turkey very dry with paper towels.

-7. Use your fingers to loosen and lift the skin above the breasts (on the top of the turkey) and smooth a few tablespoons of the herb butter underneath.
+7. Use your fingers to loosen and lift the skin above the breasts (on the top of the turkey) and smooth a few tablespoons of herb butter underneath.

 8. Tuck the wings of the turkey underneath the turkey and set the turkey on a roasting rack inside a roasting pan*.

 9. Microwave the remaining herb butter mixture for 30 seconds (it doesn’t need to be completely melted–just really softened).
-Use a basting brush to brush the remaining herb butter all over the outside of the turkey, legs and wings.
+Use a basting brush to brush the remaining herb butter all over the outside of the turkey legs and wings.

 13. Allow turkey to rest for 20-30 minutes before carving.